rjmcginness/FishingStories/README.md

 Login and password hashing is implemented.
 Appropriate pages require login.
 Still need to implement registration.
 Added basic cs to base.html.

+Modified data model, changing relationship between user_accounts and anglers such that user_accounts does not require a foreign key to an angler record.
+This is to accommodate Administrator user_accounts, which may not actually be an angler.
+Thus, the foreign key, angler_id, is no longer NOT NULL (ie is now nullable=True).

 6/14/2022
 Login with hashing working.
 User registration working, which required the addition of entry of priviledges, account_types, and ranks to be completed.
 Changed css slightly to make the login centered and put a light background on tables to overlay the bocy background.
 Tables with class="data-display-table" will do this.
 Database with foreign keys and relationships working for Priviledges, AccountType, UserAccount, Angler, Rank.
 Angler may still need some adjustment to relationships with further relations.

+Design accommodates the addition of a new user on registration and separate addition of administrators.
+The register endpoint will create and angler record and associate this with the new user.
+A separate management app can be built to register administrators.